ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/scholar.md

 #### CG.K.6

-Explain the concepts of relative risk reduction (RRR), absolute risk reduction (ARR), odds ratio (OR), number needed to treat (NNT), number needed to harm (NNH).
+Explain the concepts of relative risk reduction (RRR), absolute risk reduction (ARR), odds ratio (OR), number needed to treat (NNT), number needed to harm (NNH)

 #### CG.K.7

-Describe how the ‘average’ benefits and risks of treatments as measured and reported in clinical studies are individualised in caring for specific patients.
+Describe how the ‘average’ benefits and risks of treatments as measured and reported in clinical studies are individualised in caring for specific patients

 #### CG.K.8

-Describe methods by which patients can better understand the evidence behind different management options and assist them in choosing one option over another.
+Describe methods by which patients can better understand the evidence behind different management options and assist them in choosing one option over another

 ### Skills